Financial-Times/careers/internal-products.md

 **Ads**: The Ads team maintain the platform through which our ads are booked, paid for and served both onto FT.com and to the printed paper.

-**DevX**: Our developer experience team are constantly finding ways to make the work of the rest of our engineers easier and more saatisfying.
+**DevX**: Our developer experience team are constantly finding ways to make the work of the rest of our engineers easier and more satisfying.

 **CRM**: Our CRM Team look after our Salesforce platform and the different applications used by our Sales and Marketing teams.